faranalytics/data_science_project/INTRODUCTION.md

 #### The directory structure looks like this.

 ```
 ├── project ⬅ This is the project directory.
-Optionally chose a name for your project.
     │
     ├── materials ⬅ You can put your datasets and models in the materials directory.
     │   │